There is power in your words. There is power in your voice.

 She/he was an opening performer for Film Scene’s 2022 film fest “Refocus” and competed in the UNESCO City of Literature global slam; Hannah/Charlie was also an opening performer for Ebony Stewart and Patrica Smith, two legends in the writing world.

-Ruth Thomas - Student Ambassador
+Ruth Thomas - Youth coordinator

 Ruth Thomas (she/her) has been a member of IC Speaks since 2019, where she’s led and participated in workshops, competed on the State Slam team at iLUV Poetry Festival, and has unofficially been dubbed “The Poetry Gremlin.”
 She has been published in assorted literary magazines such as Ice Lolly Review, Aster Lit, and most recently The Real Mainstream.
 Outside of writing, she loves taking care of her many plants, baking, and crocheting when she finds the time to sit down and binge a series.